404src/exocore/_articles/ccna-summary.md

 Static MAC addresses can be assigned to the table, which are retained during a switch resest.

 ### 1.13.b Frame switching
+The Content addressable Memory (CAM) table is used by a switch to discover the relationship between the OSI Layer 2 address of a device and the physical port used to reach the device.
+Switches make forwaarding decisions based on the destination MAC address contained in a frame's header.
+The switch first searches the CAM table for an entry that matches the frame's destination MAC address.
+If the frame's destination MAC address is not found in the table, the switch forward the frame to all its ports, except the port from which it received the frame.
+If the destination MAC address is found in the table, the switch forrwards the frame to the appropriate port.
+The source MAC address is also recorded if it did not previous exist in the CAM table.

+The Forwarding Information Base (FIB) is a table that contains all the prefixes from the IP routing table and is structured in a way that is optimized for forwarding.
+The FIB and the adjacency taable are the two main components of CEF, which is a hardware-based switching method that is implementeed in all OSI Layer 3-capable Catalyst switches.
+The FIB is synchronized with the IP routing table and therefore contains an entry for every IP prefix in the routing table.
+The IP prefixes are ordered so that when a Layer 3 address is compared against the FIB, the longest,most specific match will be found first; therefore, prefix lookup times are minimized.

+The **adjacency table** maintains the Layer 2 addressing information for the FIB.
+Each network prefi in the FIB is associated with a next-hop address and an outbound interface.
+The adjacency table contains the Layer 2 addressing infromation for each next-hop address listed in the FIB amd is used to rewrite the Layer 2 header of each forwarded IP packet.
+You can issue the show adjacency command to display the contents of the adjacency table.

+The **Address Resolution Protocol (ARP)** table conntains Layer 3 to Layer 2 address translations.
+Whenever the switch encounters a packet destined for a Layer 3 address that does not have an entry in the ARP table, the switch brodcast casts an ARP request to query the network for the Layer 2 address.
+When the ARP reply is received, the switch enters the address pair into the ARP table for future reference.
+You can issue the **show ip arp** comand to display the contents of the ARP table.

+The VLAN table contains a record of the VLAN definitions on the switch and a list of the interfaces associates with each VLAN.
+The VLAN table does not contain any Layer 3 information.
+You can issue the **show vlan** command to display the contents of the VLAN table.

 ### 1.13.c Frame flooding
 When the switch receives a frame for a destination MAC address that is not in its address table, it floods the frame out of all LAN ports of the same VLAN except for the port that the frame received.